 Since then, I’ve disappointed a lot of people.
 I disappointed my mother earlier this year when I chose to keep the overdue self-care appointment I’d made with myself on her birthday.
 I did plan to visit her another day.
 She expected it to be on her birthday though.
 Sure, there was a bit of guilt on my part and yet not any resentment like I would have had if I cancelled my plans with myself and went to her house instead.
 Because resentment happens when you live a life of pleasing everyone else but yourself.

-I disappointed my boss when he asked me to take on more than I had time to complete in a 40 hour work week.
-Sure, I felt a little uncomfortable having the conversation, yet there was no resentment from working 60 hours each week for months on end to complete the work because I couldn’t set healthy boundaries with him.
+I disappointed my boss when she asked me to take on more than I had time to complete in my work week.
+Sure, I felt a little uncomfortable having the conversation, yet there was no resentment from working longer hours each week because I couldn’t set healthy boundaries with her.

 I disappointed my husband when I said no to going out to eat at a restaurant when Covid restrictions were lifted in early June and we could eat inside a restaurant for the first time in three months.
 It hurt saying no to his excitement, yet there was no resentment for me saying yes to something I didn’t feel comfortable doing.
 I proposed a homemade picnic outdoors as an alternate, which he declined.
 It’s okay.
-No one had any resentments because we didn’t do something we didn’t want to do at that moment (we recently did finally go out to eat and sat inside a restaurant- masks on of course).
+No one had any resentments because we didn’t do something we didn’t want to do at that moment.

 Most likely, I have disappointed many others since first giving myself permission to do so.
 And, it’s also likely that I’ve still said yes when I meant to say no because I’m still human and am a recovering people pleaser.
 It’s going to be a lifelong journey I figure.
 Because you don’t just wake up one day and are people pleaser free!